chengfzy/CPlusPlusStudy/README.md

 # Contents

 ## common
-Some common library, especially for debug info.
+Some common library, especially for heading info.

 ## syntax
 Some C++ syntax demo